hantsy/jakartaee10-sandbox/docs/jpa.md

 </configuration>
 ```

-We set `org.hibernate.SQL` logging level to `DEBUG` and `org.hibernate.type.descriptor.sql` to `trace` to gid into the Hibernate generated sql at runtime.
+We set `org.hibernate.SQL` logging level to `DEBUG` and `org.hibernate.type.descriptor.sql` to `trace`, it will help you to dig into the Hibernate generated sql at runtime.